waynekhan/waynekhan.github.io/_posts/2019-09-10-the-apple-special-event-live-blog-starts-11am-sgt.md

 Various improvements about video-taking improvements.

 Wide angle for the front camera too -- rotate to have get more people in-frame.

+New SoC, the A13 Bionic.

+iPhone 11 from $699 USD.

+iPhone 11 Pro, new design.

+Stainless steel (vs. aluminum for the 11) with a matte finish, 4 colours.

+5.8" or 6.5" displays; i.e., Super Retina XDR.